 Yes.
 This isn’t simple, because of how the key case has been fixed together.
 Good news.
 Following our method to open the key won’t damage the electronics inside.

-To find out how to fix the new style of broken Transporter key, watch out for out YouTube video next week.
+To find out how to fix the new style of broken Transporter key, watch our YouTube video, by clicking the link below.

 We believe there are big problems ahead for VW, Seat and Skoda keys.
 They already have problems with the newer style key.